TheRaphael0000/ping_tray/README.md

-simple python script that allows me to test if my website are up or not using a trayicon
+simple python script that allows me to test if my websites are up or not using a trayicon

 you can run it with pythonw.exe on windows to hide to console